CactusTechnologies/INGH_nodejs_jamar/README.md

 #### <a name="method-search-start"></a> .searchStart()

-Call to make `noble` start scanning for Ganglions.
+Call to make `noble` start scanning for Jamars.

 **_maxSearchTime_** {Number}